 Points of etiquette

-Place a bet by yourself only on Pass Line, Don’t Pass Line, Field, Come, or Don’t Come fields.
+- Place your bets only the pass line, don’t pass the line, field, come, or don’t come.
 Every other bet must be placed for you by the dealer.
 This is to stop players from reaching and possibly moving the chips already on the table.

-Never touch the dealer.
-It is considered bad luck, plus in some casinos security will immediately escort you out.
+- Never touch the dealer.
+It is considered bad luck and, in some casinos, security will immediately escort you out.

 Superstitions in the Game of Craps

-Female first-time shooters will have a hot streak.
-The rule doesn’t apply to men.
+- Female first-time shooters often experience a hot streak (this superstition doesn’t apply to men).

-Most stickmen will try and avoid sliding the dice over to a shooter with seven showing, as it is considered bad luck.
+- Stickmen avoid sliding dice showing a seven, as it is considered bad luck.